cellgeni/FORECasT/README.md

 The paper is available on [BioRxiv](https://www.biorxiv.org/content/early/2018/08/25/400341), and the application itself at https://partslab.sanger.ac.uk.

-The application consists of two Flask servers: an interface part (this repository) and a [predictor](https://github.com/felicityallen/SelfTarget).
+The application consists of two components: a React front end (this repository) and a [predictor](https://github.com/felicityallen/SelfTarget).
 Having it as two separate servers allows to decouple the model from the interface and develop both components independently.